nicolas-montani/Real_estate/README.md

-# Database for Real Estate Management
+# Real Estate Management Database

-## Commands to run the application:
+## Project Overview
+Welcome to the Real Estate Management Database repository!
+This project is designed to be an indispensable tool, aiming to streamline agents's daily operations and bring a higher level of organization.
+This database serves as a centralized solution for agents to store all relevant information and retrieve it effortlessly when needed.

+## Getting Started:
+1. Clone the repository to your local machine.

-- To **start the application** navigate to Real_estate/flask_app and run the following command:
+2. To **start the application** navigate to Real_estate/flask_app and run the following command:
 ```bash
 docker-compose up --build
 ```